lextm/jekyll-theme-chirpy/_posts/2008-4-4-rhino-mocks-vs-nmock.md

 Therefore, I wonder what happens.

-(Updated: Isn’t it another limitation of Rhino Mocks on partial mock support?
+(Updated: Isn't it another limitation of Rhino Mocks on partial mock support?

 I have tried MockRepository.PartialMock but it refuses to create a mock for IOTAProject as it is an interface.
 Thus, am I forced to mock all members of this interface?